Which ISA is Best for You?

 The Time Factor

-If you’re looking for a savings option that you can access in the short term, then a Cash ISA could be a good choice.
+If you’re looking for a savings option that you can access quickly, then a Cash ISA could be a good choice.
 They are considered a safe, low-risk savings choice and suitable if you need quick, short-term access to your cash.
-However, Cash ISA interest rates have been low for months now and with inflation seeing a 5 year high of 3.1% in November 2017*, it could mean that the spending power of your savings is actually falling and that, in real terms, your savings are being eroded.
+However, Cash ISA interest rates have been low for months now, so your pot is unlikely to grow beyond what you deposit yourself.
+It’s also worth bearing in mind that some Cash ISAs offer a fixed rate.
+This is normally a higher rate of return, but you won’t be able to access your savings for a period of time.

 The Risk Factor